IvoNet/k8s-vagrant/README.md

 - This setup is NOT meant for a prod env.
 - Just meant for practice and stuff you know :-)

+The default Vagrant file (in the root of the project) will create a fully configured cluster of one master node and two worker nodes.
+You only need to join the worker nodes once the installation is completed.

+## CKA

+If you want a barebones setup to install your own cluster on (e.g. when going for the CKA certification) will find a vagrant file for that in the CKA folder.
+The Vagrantfile provided there is a stripped version the original.

 ## Prerequisites

 - [VirtualBox](https://www.virtualbox.org/) installed